ellengz/SeckillServer/README.md

     - UUID as user token
     - Support third party user token (now: Facebook)
 - User Login
+    - Username/Password
+    - Third party
+        - Frontend should call Register if third party login succeeded
+        - Third party user token will be recorded in DB
+        - App userToken will be returned to frontend
 - Seckill Product
     - Get product list
     - When go to the detail page of a product, product info will be returned as well as